mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

  • Create the virtual network<br>
  • Create a Load Balancer<br>
  • Create a VM Scale Set<br>
+ • Test out our Load Balancer
+ • Tear down our resources so we don't get charged!

 # 1. **Log in to the Azure portal** <br>
 **Go to the [Azure portal](https://portal.azure.com/) and sign in with your credentials.<br>**